OpenTechSchool/datascience/content/_index.md

 things planned, including tutorials and projects that can be used by individuals and co-learning groups.

-But wait! "hat is this thing we call *data science*?
+But wait!
+What is this thing we call *data science*?

 > Data science is a multi-disciplinary field that uses scientific methods,
 > processes, algorithms and systems to extract knowledge and insights from